Modern-Day Mayflower

 Plymouth Colony was the third permanent English colony in the Americas—after Canada’s Newfoundland (est. 1610) and Jamestown Colony (est. 1607).
 Before disembarking from the Mayflower in 1620, 41 male passengers signed the Mayflower Compact, to form a social contract in which the settlers consented to follow the community’s rules and regulations for the sake of order and survival.

 As British author Rebecca Fraser explained, “Plymouth Colony was the first experiment in consensual government in Western history between individuals with one another, and not with a monarch.”
+Of course, historians forget that First Nations and Native American peoples were self-governing for millenia before the arrival of European settlers in the Americas.

 On November 23, 1920 (as reported in the New York Herald that day), at a commemoration ceremony for the 300th anniversary of the Mayflower landing, then Massachusetts governor Calvin Coolidge, who became the 30th U.S. President a few years later, said of the Mayflower Compact: